Giampaolo1/DocFrontTest/README.md

 - Card placeholders applied

-- The chunk size (e.g. 6 cards) is static and hardcoded inside the carousel component library

 - The number of chunks returned by the “fake REST API” must be randomly decided inside the “fetchCards” function (NA)

 -----------